noehler/1970Z-2022-2023/readMe.md

 - Also another function which could be useful is the SSOSTTT() function.
 This is a function that is used to account for robot velocity and other factors to properly aim a turret and spin up a flywheel.
 This can be found in SSOSTTT() in public of motorControl_t in "include/motorcontrol.h"

 Final Note:
-We have everything defined in inches(sorry, but we find this to be the best measurement system for the vex field as it is designed around these systems), so if you work in meters you will need to adapt these equations for your own purposes.
-For help in these you can view our notebook at [insert link here].
+We have everything defined in inches(sorry, but we find this to be the best measurement system for the vex field as it is designed around imperial units), so if you work in meters you will need to adapt these equations for your own purposes.
+For help in these you can view the derivations in our notebook at [insert link here].